zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: Okay, sorry, that's true, but they are producing machine learning research papers, is what I meant.

 **CM**: Absolutely.
 Look at the end of that piece.
 Sonia, who I really like, she really thinks about this stuff well, because there, she's a serious researcher, super, super smart, she writes those research papers, but she also says there's this sort of mythic quality to everything that drives her and so many others forward.
 I didn't go into a lot of the other stuff that goes on there.
 But I hear what you're saying. [...]

+### 14 August 2025

+**From**: Cade Metz
+**To**: Zack M. Davis
+**Date**: Thu, 14 Aug 2025 10:02:30 -0700
+**Subject**: terminology question

+You and other [_sic_] have talked about Scott Alexander's response to be as decision theory.
+But is game theory a better term?
+How do you (and the rest of the community) think about the distinction between the two?

+Cade

+⁂

+**From**: Cade Metz
+**To**: Zack M. Davis
+**Date**: Thu, 14 Aug 2025 13:00:54 -0700
+**Subject**: Re: terminology question

+I actually said "game theory", not "decision theory."
+And maybe that choice of phrase is just me over-intellectualizing and using an academic term in a context where it doesn't actually clarify anything.

+The point was that I don't think it makes sense to say, "Cade Metz didn't dox Scott Alexander Siskind; Siskind published the name *himself* on Astral Codex Ten *before* Metz's February 2021 NYT article."

+The reason I don't think that makes sense is because Scott only published his last name *after* ["gradually rework\[ing\] \[his\] life to be compatible with the sort of publicity that circumstances seem\[ed\] to be forcing on \[him\]" because "maintaining anonymity \[was\] a losing battle"](https://slatestarcodex.com/2020/09/11/update-on-my-situation/).
+If you hadn't been exploring a story about the rationalists in June 2020, or if you had told Scott that you'd respect his pseudonymity, those circumstances wouldn't have happened: he would have stayed with his employer and stayed on *slatestarcodex.com*.

+The reason I wanted to summarize that as it being "game-theoretically your (Metz's) fault" (I don't know if that phrasing made sense to you) is because game theory is the academic term for the study of how people's decisions depend on the decisions of other people who have different interests.
+(Thomas Schelling described it as the "theory of interdependent decision" in his seminal work *Strategy of Conflict*.)
+The definition is abstract, but the *kind of thinking* that Schelling was writing about, about making and responding to threats and promises, recursively computing "my best move, given his best move, given my best move, given ...", is ubiquitous in human life, and even in the animal world.
+Countries prepare for nuclear war, not because anyone *wants* a nuclear war---it would be better for everyone if no one had nukes---but because it's even worse for you if you don't have nukes, but your rival nation does.
+Gazelles [leap in the air, not "for fun", but to credibly signal to predators that they're too fast to bother chasing](https://en.wikipedia.org/wiki/Stotting).

+The conflict between you and Scott Alexander had a similar flavor.
+You were credibly threatening to publish his name, which "changed the game" such that his [best response](https://en.wikipedia.org/wiki/Best_response) ended up involving up publishing the name first, but that's *not at all* the same thing as him just spontaneously deciding to drop pseudonymity.
+It was definitely your (or *The New York Times*'s) fault.

+"Decision theory" is a related but more general term.
+I would venture that a lot of the distinction is a contingent accident of intellectual history.
+(Academics studying Newcomb's problem called themselves "decision theorists"; academics studying the Prisoner's dilemma called themselves "game theorists", but they're intrinsically deeply related subjects.)

+In recent years, Yudkowsky has apparently taken to [telling journalists that he's a "decision theorist"](https://time.com/collection/time100-ai/6309037/eliezer-yudkowsky/) rather than an "artificial intelligence researcher", presumably because his AI thinking never produced academically-legible achievements (because he was trying to come up with a theory of ultimate AGI "Friendliness", not implement something immediately useful the way people like Hinton, Sutskever, *&c*. have done), whereas [functional](https://arxiv.org/abs/1710.05060) (formerly ["timeless"](https://intelligence.org/files/TDT.pdf)) [decision theory](https://intelligence.org/files/DeathInDamascus.pdf) is a more academically credible concrete contribution.

+Not sure how you can maintain journalistic distance about this part in the book (the whole *SSC*-vs.*NYT* affair is presumably part of the story you\'re trying to tell, but in this case, *you* are an interested character in the story).
+Maybe switch to an autobiographical "gonzo" style for that chapter?!